openstack-archive/stx-docs/doc/source/installation_guide/latest/installation_libvirt_qemu.rst

 Continue
 --------

-Pick up the installation in one of the existing guides at the initializing controller-0 step.
+Use the appropriate installation guide and continue the installation process from the "initializing controller-0" step.

 -  Standard controller